Beach House 3

 Beach House 3 is the second studio album by American singer Ty Dolla Sign.
 It was released on October 27, 2017, by Atlantic Records.
 The album serves as the third installment in his Beach House series.
-It features guest appearances from Pharrell Williams, Lil Wayne, Tory Lanez, The-Dream, YG, Future, Swae Lee, Wiz Khalifa, Damian Marley and Lauren Jauregui, among others.
+It features guest appearances from Pharrell Williams, Lil Wayne, Tory Lanez, The-Dream, YG, Future, Swae Lee, Wiz Khalifa, Damian Marley, and Lauren Jauregui, among others.
 The album's production was handled by Mike Will Made It, DJ Mustard, Skrillex, Mike Dean, Apex Martin, MariiBeatz, Dun Deal and James Royo, among others.

-Beach House 3 was supported by four official singles: "Love U Better", "So Am I", "Ex" and "Pineapple".
+Beach House 3 was supported by four official singles: "Love U Better", "So Am I", "Ex" and "Pineapple", the latter on the deluxe.
 The album received generally positive reviews from critics and debuted at number 11 on the US Billboard 200, earning 29,000 album-equivalent units in its first week.
 The album was certified gold by the Recording Industry Association of America (RIAA) in October 2020.